ryelle/Foxhound/README.md

 Permalinks for pages and archives _are changed_ by this theme.
 They'll be reset if/when you deactivate the theme.
 You might want to set up redirects using something like [Safe Redirect Manager](https://wordpress.org/plugins/safe-redirect-manager/).

+This theme does not support hierarchical category archives - only parent category archive pages can be displayed.
+This may be fixed in a later version of the theme (see [#30](https://github.com/ryelle/Foxhound/issues/30)).

 Plugins might not work as expected, especially if they add content to the front end of your site.
 Most Jetpack features _do_ still work.

 Thanks to…